fun-with-serverless/building-serverless-using-iac/README.md

 ## Prepare your machine
 1. Install AWS SAM.
 Follow https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html
-2. Verify it works as expected, run `sam --version` yiu should be getting something like `> SAM CLI, version 1.33.0`.
+2. Verify it works as expected, run `sam --version` you should be getting something like `> SAM CLI, version 1.33.0`.
 Pay attention that the version might change
 3. Let's initialize an Hello World for SAM example.
 If it works, then your machine is ready.
 4. Clone `https://github.com/aws-hebrew-book/building-serverless-using-iac.git`
-### Hello SAM

 The application will be constructed using AWS SAM.
 The next section provides an overview of AWS SAM; if you already have experience with this service, feel free to skip ahead.

+## Hello SAM
+[Amazon Web Services Serverless Application Model (AWS SAM)](https://aws.amazon.com/serverless/sam/) is a framework for building serverless applications.
+It simplifies the process of creating and managing resources used in serverless applications using AWS services like Lambda, API Gateway, and DynamoDB.
+AWS SAM uses a template file to define your serverless application and its resources, providing a streamlined and consistent method for deploying complex serverless applications.
+By leveraging AWS SAM, you can more easily automate deployment processes, test your applications locally before deploying, and even generate boilerplate code for common serverless patterns.

+In the following section we will build a simple hello world application using SAM.
 1. `sam init`
 2. Choose `AWS Quick Start Templates`
 3. Next choose `Hello World Example`